-If you are using your Gateway as a bridge, which makes the Gateway act like a standalone modem, select Bridged Mode Only. (see Figure 5-8).
+If you are using your Gateway as a bridge, which makes the Gateway act like a standalone modem, select Bridged Mode Only.
 All NAT and routing is disabled in this mode.

 When finished making your changes on this tab, click the Save Settings button to save these changes, or click the Cancel Changes button to undo your changes.